Guardian Devil

 "Guardian Devil" is an eight-issue Daredevil story arc originally published by Marvel Comics in Daredevil (vol. 2) #1-8.
 It features the hero suddenly caring for an infant that may be either the Messiah or the Antichrist.
 The issues were written by filmmaker Kevin Smith and illustrated by Joe Quesada and Jimmy Palmiotti.
 The 1999 graphic novel combining the eight issues into one collection features an introduction by Ben Affleck, who portrayed Daredevil in the 2003 feature film adaptation (in which Kevin Smith had a supporting role).
-The story features strong Catholic themes, which came from writer Smith's own experiences.
+The story features strong Catholic themes, which came from Smith's experiences.

 Synopsis

 Daredevil's love interest, Karen Page, breaks up with him because she is confused about her feelings for him.
 Angry and heartbroken, Daredevil falls back on his Catholic faith for support.

 A 15-year-old girl who knows his secret identity leaves her baby with Daredevil, claiming that the baby was born without her ever having sex.
 As he tries to discover more about the child's origins, he is contacted by a man called Nicholas Macabes, who claims that the child is actually the Antichrist, leaving Daredevil a small crucifix.

-Karen visits Daredevil and reveals that she has HIV from her time as a porn star.
+Karen visits Daredevil and reveals that she has HIV from her time as a porn actress.
 His partner Foggy Nelson is accused of murdering a wealthy divorcee with whom he was having an affair, after she seemingly turned into a demon.
 Rosalynd Sharpe, who is both their boss and Foggy's mother, fires Foggy to avoid having his arrest affect the financial future of their law firm.
 Matt quits the firm in disgust.
-Daredevil asks for assistance from the Black Widow, but then attacks her, apparently convinced that Macabes was telling the truth about the child.
-Daredevil throws the baby off of the roof, prompting the Black Widow to leap off herself, saving the child.
+Daredevil asks for assistance from Black Widow, but then attacks her, apparently convinced that Macabes was telling the truth about the child.
+Daredevil throws the baby off of the roof, prompting Black Widow to leap off herself, saving the child.

 Daredevil speaks with Karen.
 She has been contacted by Macabes, who claims that the child is responsible for her HIV.
 Daredevil asks Doctor Strange for help.
 Strange tells Daredevil that the cross Macabes gave him was tainted with an undetectable drug which made him hostile whenever someone suggested that the child was innocent, revealing the cause of his attack on the Black Widow.
 Strange is able to purge the drug from Daredevil's system.

 Summoning Mephisto for information, Daredevil and Strange learn that the church where Murdock left the baby is under attack.
 Daredevil arrives back just in time to confront Bullseye, who has murdered several nuns.
 Daredevil is unable to stop Bullseye from killing Karen and stealing the baby.